Product Overview

 - Not compatible with MAC PCs.

-- Does not support 2.5G speeds—requires CAT6 or higher network cables.
+- Does not support 2.5G or 5G speeds — requires CAT6 or higher network cables.

 - Some motherboards may not recognize the adapter—refer to PCIe slot troubleshooting above.